caseywatts/caseywatts.github.com/_posts/2012-12-07-code-swarm.md

 ##Getting it working

-I have a [full script](https://gist.github.com/4234178) that describes how I set it up.
-Here's a summary.
+I have a [full gist](https://gist.github.com/4234178) that describes how I set it up; just a quick summary here.

 I cloned this, and set up the prerequisites according to the README: